French Visa Health Insurance Rules Eased

 The GHIC is the replacement for the former European Health Insurance Card (EHIC) issued by the UK government.

 In a major shift of policy, that guidance has now been changed, although not for everyone.
-The Consulate have advised us that the policy change is in a 'state of evolution', so may change further.

 In summary, different rules apply depending on duration of visit, the type of visa and the age of the applicant, as follows: